davidfekke/fek.io/src/blog/2021-06-06/how-to-create-a-vs-code-extension-with-java-script.md

 npm i --save-dev esbuild
 ```

-We will need to add the following scripts to the "scripts" section of our 'package.json' file.
+We will need to add the following script properties to the "scripts" section of our 'package.json' file.

 ```json
     "vscode:prepublish": "npm run -S esbuild-base -- --minify",